salmanalibanani/salmanalibanani.com/content/post/philosophy-for-software-developers.md

 date: 2020-07-10T11:16:15+10:00
 draft: false
 tags: ["Philosophy", "Software Consulting"]
+summary: "Bertrand Russell has been an inspiring influence on me since my university years.
+This post is inspired by his thoughts on why Philosophy is useful."
 ---

 > ***Science is what we know and Philosophy is what we don't know.***\